MediaBrowser

 MediaBrowser (MediaBrowser.com, Inc.) was a web browser branding company founded in 2000 by Mark C. Brown.
 They made specially branded versions of Internet Explorer for various company brands and themes, including Nintendo.
 On December 5, 2001, the company filed for Chapter 7 bankruptcy and shut down their website and branded web browsers due to company debts of $2.49 million and various unpaid loans.

 Branding

 The branding consisted of various brand images on the background, navigation buttons, splash screen and links to specific web pages that related to the brand of the company.
-MediaBrower also had a space for ads to display at the bottom of the web browser.
+MediaBrowser also had a space for ads to display at the bottom of the web browser.
 MediaBrowser's MicroTron was also included in every MediaBrowser branding to display brand-related video content to the user.